 I’m not aware of any plausible theory according to which at least AI safety focused on alleviating risks of extreme suffering (s-risks) is not the most pressing problem to focus on.
 But my filter bubble now focuses on education and recruiting for the cause almost exclusively, which also seems worrisome to me, especially when compared to prioritization research.
 Some considerations:

 - Trivially, the considerations that led us to reconsider our approaches to ETG and growth were unknown before they were discovered.
 More unknown unknowns may become known that will lead us to either deprioritize AI safety a little or change something about our approach to it.
-But now we’re building such momentum that we’re eroding the value of having the option to make such course adjustments.2
+But now we’re building such momentum that we’re eroding our ability to make such course adjustments.2

 - Relatedly, I worry that the enormous momentum that gets built at the moment will lead to a continued increase in available, skilled applicants to AI safety organizations.
 For many possible underlying skill distributions, the qualification of the best applicant increases with the number of applicants.
 So the current development discourages hiring and growth just as deflation discourages investment.
 This will lead us to overestimate the current talent gap and may also delay research in general.